simonegelmini/fierClass/README.md

 # Python Implementation

 # Authors
+Feel free to reach out to the authors about specific questions regarding the code or the method:<br/>
 • Simone Gelmini (simone [dot] gelmini [at] polimi [dot] it, gelminisimon [at] gmail [dot] com)<br/>
 • Jessica Leoni (jessica [dot] leoni [at] polimi [dot] it)<br/>
 • Francesco Zinnari (francesco [dot] zinnari [at] polimi [dot] it)<br/>